Photography Backup Workflow

 If you are a serious amateur or a pro with a large collection of photos, creating a solid backup strategy is your responsibility, so you should take it very seriously.
 If you are a pro, it is a part of your job, it is what you are paid to do, even if you think you are not paid enough.
 I cannot imagine what this photographer went through, trying to explain to 20 different customers that her photos were stolen from her car:

-Leaving 20 photo shoots in a single location like a car is not something one should do.
+Leaving 20 photoshoots in a single location like a car is not something one should do.
 This is a serious problem in the workflow process and if the photographer followed best practices, she would have had copies of every shoot on her home computer or a single external drive at the minimum.

 People can be nice and understanding, but some might start a lawsuit and bring your business and you down in no time!
 I can’t blame clients suing photographers for such poor practices.
 You cannot repeat a wedding.
 You cannot bring back a deceased person.
-Those memories would be lost forever all thanks to a poor workflow and no backups.
-Don’t make the same mistake – re-evaluate your current workflow processes and make sure that you back up after every single photo shoot.
+Those memories would be lost forever, all thanks to a poor workflow and no backups.
+Don’t make the same mistake – re-evaluate your current workflow processes and make sure that you back up after every single shoot.

 Obviously, for a serious amateur, semi-pro or a pro, a simple manual backup process with two external drives, or one external drive + cloud storage would not work for a number of reasons:

-- A single, cheap external drive is not only unreliable, but also too slow to handle thousands of images from every shoot
+- A single, cheap external drive is not only unreliable but also too slow to handle thousands of images from every shoot.

-- External drives are often limited in capacity, which limits how much data can be backed up to them
+- External drives are often limited in capacity, which limits how much data can be backed up to them.

 - One should seriously evaluate cloud storage reliability, bandwidth capacity and simulate failure to see how much time a restore would take to complete.
-For critical shoots and time-sensitive jobs / clients, cloud storage might not be an option
+For critical shoots and time-sensitive jobs/clients, cloud storage might not even be an option.

 A more serious approach should be taken with establishing a good backup strategy, which involves fast, reliable storage and images stored in multiple locations.
 You want to follow the 3-2-1 backup rule, which states that three copies of data should be kept (1 primary and 2 backups), with files kept on two different media types and one backup being offsite.
 So far that’s the only option that I talked about for a reason – it is the best backup strategy and it really works.

-Now if you don’t have a lot of content and you have a lot of time on your hands, you could adopt the above-mentioned workflow for hobbyists and still be fine.
+Now if you don’t have a lot of content and you have a lot of time on your hands, you can adopt the above-mentioned workflow for hobbyists and still be fine.
 However, if you cannot afford to be down and your business heavily depends on your ability to quickly process images, you should look into more serious storage solutions.

 First, start off with your editing machine.
 Does it have enough redundancy built-in to keep you going if a primary drive fails?
 While a lot of photographers prefer editing from a laptop with a single hard drive, I would explore the possibility of adding a secondary drive in a mirror / RAID 1 configuration.

 This way, no matter where you are, you won’t have to worry about dealing with repairs and restoring your work – the data is duplicated on two drives.
 If one of the drives fails, you can continue working and you can replace the failed drive at your convenience.
 However, this does not mean that you should think of the second drive as a backup, it is NOT (see more on this below)!

 If you have a dedicated workstation, ideally, you should have a separate volume dedicated for photos, which is hosted on two drives in a mirror configuration (protected with RAID 1).
 I go through such configuration in my ultimate PC for photography guide.
-In such configuration, if one of the drives fail, you will have the exact copy of your photos on the other drive.
+In such configuration, if one of the drives fails, you will have the exact copy of your photos on the other drive.
 So if you experience a failure, you just replace the failed drive and the rebuild process will be very fast.
 In comparison, a failed RAID 5 volume might take several days to complete and during this process, everything will slow down to a crawl.

-RAID is not a form of Backup!
+RAID is Not a Form of Backup

-Whether you run RAID 1 (mirroring), RAID 5 (striping) or any other type of redundant RAID, never make an assumption that your data is backed up and you do not need to back it up elsewhere.
-RAID does not replace backup.
+Whether you run RAID 1 (mirroring), RAID 5 (striping) or any other type of redundant RAID, never make the assumption that your data is backed up and you do not need to back it up elsewhere.
+RAID does not replace backup, plain and simple!

 When RAID volumes need to be rebuilt, especially if it is a RAID 5 volume, there is always a chance that another drive might fail during the rebuild process.
 In fact, most people buy drives for a RAID volume in the same time-frame, which increases the chance of more than one drive dying at the same time.
 RAID is great to keep your storage running and keep you working, but you should always have at least two more backups, as explained above.
+Personally, I have been staying away from RAID 5 and only going with RAID 6 when building new high-capacity storage arrays.

 What about external storage?
 Remember, for a 3-2-1 backup, you will need at least two more backups on different media, with one being an off-site backup.
-Which means that aside from your working machine, you will need a primary backup device and a secondary backup device that will be taken off-site.
-I recommend that you size your primary backup device with a good potential for future growth.
-I personally have over 6 TB of images alone and if I add all the video footage, that’s another 2-3 TB of data.
+This means that aside from your working machine, you will need a primary backup device and a secondary backup device that will be taken off-site.

+I recommend that you size your primary backup device with good potential for future growth.
+I personally have over 15 TB of images alone, and if I add all the video footage, that’s another 10 TB+ of data.
 So for me, a small storage box with a couple of drives simply won’t cut it.
-After going through a number of different storage solutions, I ended up choosing the Synology DS1815+ for my current needs.
-It is a very powerful device that hosts a total of 8 drives (5 TB each) and gives me roughly 35 TB of total storage.
-I put everything I have on the DS1815+ and it still has plenty of storage left for me to use.
+After going through a number of different storage solutions, I ended up choosing the Synology DS1817+ for my current needs.
+It is a very powerful device that hosts a total of 8 drives (8 TB each) and gives me roughly 48 TB of total storage in RAID 6 configuration.
+I put everything I have on the DS1817+ and it still has plenty of storage left to use.

-The way I would size your storage needs is by looking at each year of images.
+The way I would size storage needs is by looking at each year of images.
 How fast is your data growing each year?
 If you have a lot of data and you don’t want to invest in a big storage box, one solution would be to start archiving your work.
-John Bosley uses this method and it works for him – he archives his old images to external drives and mirrors the data.
-He keeps two mirrored drives in a closet and another drive in an off-site location.
-He does this for each year.
-To mount and dismount drives when he needs access to them, he has a little accessory device, which is connected via USB 3.0 to his machine.
-I personally prefer all of my data to reside in one place, because I find myself accessing older images often and I do not want to store so many hard drives.
-There is no right or wrong – you can go with either way, as long as you are not forgetting about 3-2-1.
+A number of photographers I know use this method and it works for them – they archive their old images to external drives and mirror the data.
+They keep two mirrored drives in a closet and another drive in an off-site location.
+They do this for each year.
+To mount and dismount drives when they need access to them, they just buy a little accessory device, which is connected via USB to their machines.

+Personally, I prefer all of my data to reside in one place, because I find myself accessing older images often, and I do not want to store so many hard drives.
+There is no right or wrong – you can go with either solution, as long as you are not forgetting about the 3-2-1 backup strategy.

 As for off-site backup, there are plenty of different options, including options for cloud storage.
-I have been backing up to an external drive that hosts two 6 TB drives in RAID 0 configuration to give me a total of 12 TB of storage.
-Data is backed up automatically and at the end of each month I visit a local USPS office to swap out the external drives.
-It is a hassle, but it works.
-The main reason for going with a PO Box was my terrible ISP, which capped me at 768 Kbps upload speed.
-I recently moved to a different location and I have a much bigger upload speed, so I am actively looking into CrashPlan or other services that offer sending the initial backup through a hard drive, as I am not looking forward to uploading 5+ TB of data.
+If you don’t want the expense and the hassle of cloud storage, simply drop off your drive in your parents or kids’ house.
+If you would rather not go that route, get a PO box at your local postal office.
+Another option is to run a wire to your neighbor’s house (or use Wi-Fi) and exchange some space, so that you can store your files there, and your neighbor stores their files in your house.
+Just make sure that your houses are not too close to each other in case of fire, or flood.
+I am sure you can come up with plenty of other options.
+The end goal is to simply get at least one copy out of your home environment.

 To recap, here is my recommended backup process for serious amateurs, semi-pros and pros: